-Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of more than 1.3 million containers, representing over 2,000,000 TEU.
+Operating since 1979, we are the world's largest lessor of intermodal containers based on fleet size, with a total fleet of 1.5 million containers, representing over 2,200,000 TEU.
 We lease containers to more than 400 shipping lines and other lessees, including each of the world's top 20 container lines, as measured by the total TEU capacity of their container vessels ("container vessel fleet size").
 We believe we are one of the most reliable lessors of containers, in terms of consistently being able to supply containers in locations where our customers need them.
-We have provided an average of more than 100,000 TEU of new containers per year for the past 10 years, and have been one of the largest purchasers of new containers among container lessors over the same period.
-We believe we are also one of the two largest sellers of used containers among container lessors, having sold more than 170,000 containers during the last two years to more than 1,000 customers.
-We provide our services worldwide via a network of 14 regional and area offices and over 330 independent depots in more than 150 locations.
+We have provided an average of more than 96,000 TEU of new containers per year for the past 10 years, and have been one of the largest buyers of new containers among container lessors over the same period.
+We are one of the largest sellers of used containers among container lessors, having sold more than 100,000 containers during the last year to more than 1,000 customers.
+We provide our services worldwide via a network of regional and area offices and independent depots.
 Trencor, a company publicly traded on the JSE Limited (the "JSE") in Johannesburg, South Africa, and its affiliates currently have beneficiary interest in a majority of our issued and outstanding common shares.